Calendar of Uncertainty will still haunt us in 2018

 The biggest consequence of that is that London’s financial services sector is now preparing for a hard Brexit, with no deals on transition or cross-border trade.
 This means re-domiciling business with European Union clients and that will take with it senior management and investment functions.
 How this impacts on London in terms of jobs, trading volumes and new business flows we will only know after the UK leaves the EU at the end of March 2019.

-On Trump, the prevailing sentiment when it comes to President Trump’s impact on global markets is that it could have been a lot worse.
-Much of his talk and bluster has not been translated into action and where it has the impact has been relatively benign.
+The prevailing sentiment when it comes to President Trump’s impact on global markets is that it could have been a lot worse.
+Much of his talk and bluster has not been translated into action and where it has, the impact has been relatively benign.